Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-09-29-formalizing-the-project.md

 ## So What About the 2 Point Statistics?

 As mentioned earlier we have begun exploring spatial correlations in PyMKS.
-Consider the first example that is on the PyMKS homepage (note: this includes some packages that arent needed just for the example, but they are some packages taht we have found useful performing data manipulations):
+Consider the first example that is on the PyMKS homepage (note: this includes some packages that aren't needed just for the example, but they are some packages that we have found useful performing data manipulations):

 	import numpy as np
 	import matplotlib.pyplot as plt